Our Blog

 Give specific examples of times when you felt the effects of toxic positivity.
 Sharing real scenarios will help them understand your situation and how their actions or words may have impacted you.

 Suggest other approaches.
-Allowing everyone to express genuine emotions, good and bad, will help the team more than insisting on positivity.
+Allowing everyone to express genuine emotions, good and bad, and seeking feedback, will help the team more than insisting on positivity.
 Try something like, “Instead of only seeing problems as bad, can we see them as chances to learn?”

 Stay calm and respectful during these conversations.
 Remember, you’re trying to help everyone learn and grow, not win an argument.
 Also, be patient; changing what people do at work takes time.